29 Apr 2020 • 10 min read

-When it comes to spam protection, CAPTCHA and honeypot are two common network security mechanisms that people tend to compare with.
+When it comes to spam protection, CAPTCHA and Honeypot are two common network security mechanisms that people tend to compare with.
 In this article, we will explore the pros and cons of CAPTCHA and honeypot methods, and discuss which one your online business should implement to stop spambots and related bot attacks.

 Honeypot acts as a decoy to detect, deflect and study the suspicious use of internet systems.
 It allows attackers to exploit certain vulnerabilities of a computer system that regular users are unable to discover in order to trap attackers and distinguish them from legit users.